Research

 The Thesis

-For many years, I liked to think I am an efficient person.
-As I grow older, I become comfortable with the idea that I am lazy.
-Or some sort of lazy.
-I like to have modular tools, to use my gear in a way that can answer several questions without always having to purchase more or need more.
-When I reached out to Dr. Tim Hofmeester at the Swedish University of Agriculture (SLU), we talked about this project to test for the first time the use of camera traps to monitor simultaneously plant and mammal phenology in boreal ecosystems.
+I like to work with diverse tools and use them in a way that can answer several questions without always having to purchase more or need more.
+When I reached out to Dr. Tim Hofmeester at the Swedish University of Agriculture (SLU), we talked about this project to test the use of camera traps to simultaneously monitor plant and mammal phenology in boreal ecosystems for the first time.
 I was very thrilled with the project, and we started straight away.
-For 8 months, I worked on the data already collected over the last year by Tim and helping out with some other field deployments.
-I have very few photos from this part of my education as I was either in front of a screen or playing beach volleyball with friends during my breaks.
+For eight months, I worked on the data already collected over the last year by Tim and helped with some other field deployments.
+I have very few photos from this part of my education, as I was either in front of a screen or playing beach volleyball with friends during my breaks.

 The unexpected outcomes

-During my time at SLU, I met Dr. Navinder Singh, another professor in my department whose office was right in front of the room Master students had.
-We started chatting and he became a mentor very quickly.
-I told him the dream peak of my career would be to work in the Himalayas on snow leopard and community conservation with an NGO such as the Snow Leopard Trust, but that all of my applications so far for an internship (remaining course for my degree I was keeping to set a foot out the door) had been answered.
-He didn’t say a thing, and continued to mentor me and see how I would perform throughout my thesis.
-When the time came, he asked if I would be interested in getting the email address of the international coordinator of the Snow Leopard Trust who is an old friend of his.
-I said yes, sent my CV along with an hopefully not too excited email and 48 hours later I had a Skype call resulting in an internship offer in Kyrgyzstan.
+While at SLU, I met Dr. Navinder Singh, another professor in my department whose office was right before my desk.
+We started chatting, and he became a mentor very quickly.
+I told him the dream peak of my career would be to work in the Himalayas on snow leopard and community conservation with an NGO such as the Snow Leopard Trust (SLT).
+This goal was a core reason I became interested in camera traps, and I was doing all I could to gain the skills required to join one of SLT’s teams.
+He didn’t say a thing and continued to mentor me throughout my thesis.
+Shortly before graduating, right after another long R brainstorm, Navinder asked how my search to get into the snow leopard world was going.
+My facial expression said it all, and he suddenly wondered if I would be interested in getting in touch with the international coordinator of the Snow Leopard Trust.
+After a few minutes of ensuring I understood the question correctly, I said yes!
+I sent my CV along with a very enthusiastic email, and 48 hours later, I had a Skype call, which resulted in an internship offer in Kyrgyzstan.
 I was beyond thrilled.
-I graduated, got a summer job in Norway as a field technician and said goodbye to Sweden for a final goodbye.
+I graduated, got a summer field assistant position in Norway and said farewell to Sweden.

 Awards